Grisham has 5 hits, Brewers top Marlins for 4th straight win

 Grisham grounded out to lead off the game before recording hits in each of his next five at-bats, including a double and a triple.
 Needing a homer for the cycle in the ninth, he blooped a single to left-center.

+“It’s still the same approach I had the whole game, just do damage, try to get a good swing off, and have another good at-bat,” Grisham said.

 The Brewers led 4-3 before breaking the game open with a four-run seventh.

 Grisham hit a two-run triple before Grandal went deep, his 26th homer this season.
 That’s one short of his career high.

+“The four-run inning took the sting out of us,” Marlins manager Don Mattingly said.
+“That kind of took the wind out of our sails it seemed like.”

 Matt Albers (6-5) recorded two outs in relief of Jordan Lyles, who worked 4 1/3 innings, allowing one run on four hits.